wting/autojump/docs/body.md

         autoload -U compinit && compinit

+    For security compinit checks completion system if files will be owned by root or the current user.
+This check can be ignored by using the -u flag:

+        autoload -U compinit && compinit -u

 -   Always Ignore Case

     Default behavior is to prioritize exact matches over all else.
 For